-- More than three-quarters of Americans used a mobile device to check their bank balance in 2019.
+- 86.5% of Americans used a mobile device to check their bank balance in 2020.

-- The total value of payments made using mobile devices will have reached $503 billion in 2020.
+- The total value of payments made using mobile devices reached $503 billion in 2020.

-- Bank of America continues to an industry leader with 25 million mobile active users.
+- Bank of America continues to be an industry leader with 30 million mobile active users.

 - Mobile app fraud transactions have increased by over 600% since 2015.

 - 89% of digital fraud losses are due to account takeovers.

 - About one in every 20 fraud attacks is associated with a rogue mobile app.